fangohr/reproducibility-repository-example/README.md

 ## How to recreate figure1.pdf locally?

 To re-create the [`figure.pdf`](figure1.pdf) file, one needs to run the notebook interactively using `jupyter-notebook figure1.ipynb`, or execute as a script using `jupyter-nbconvert --to html --execute figure1.ipynb`.

+If using pixi you can run `pixi run reproduce` (see Option 2 above).

 Alternatively, explore the notebook using the cloud-hosted Binder option mentioned above.